gitzonetools/knowledgebase/docs/devtools/docker.md

 **The difference between image tags and container names**

-Docker can be a bi tricky when it comes to terminology.
-A image is being built from a Dockerfile.
+Docker can be a bit tricky when it comes to terminology: An **image** is being built from a Dockerfile.
 This image can have tags specified by option -t.

-You then can create a actual container from that image that can have a specific name.
+You then can create a actual **container** from that image that can have a specific name.
 You can use that name to control the container. e.g. `docker start labs`, `docker stop labs`.

 **list all running docker containers**